Delft-iGEM/LCST/Curve extraction/README.md

 ## Methods text

 The `METHOD.txt` file in each export is written to be pasted directly into a paper's methods section.
-It documents the digitisation procedure, smoothing algorithm, derivative computation, Tm definition, calibration coordinates, R² values, axis scale types, and all numerical results.
+It documents the digitisation procedure, smoothing algorithm, derivative computation, LCST definition, calibration coordinates, R² values, axis scale types, and all numerical results.

 ---